 Transportation

-Jersey City has become a leader on Transportation with the rapid implementation of award-winning projects and initiatives that prioritize the most sustainable modes of travel - walking, biking, and transit.
-Since 2016, the City has adopted a nationally-recognized Vision Zero policy, implemented a robust network of protected bikeways, greenways, and safe streets, expanded transit and microtransit systems, and advanced policies to improve mobility options for all of its residents and visitors.
+Jersey City has become a national leader in Transportation with the rapid implementation of projects that prioritize the most sustainable modes of travel - walking, biking, and transit.
+Jersey City became the first city in New Jersey to adopt a Vision Zero policy and has since constructed a robust network of protected bikeways and safe streets, launched an affordable microtransit system, and advanced policies to improve mobility options.
+As a result, 57% of the City’s population now commutes via transit, walking, and biking - a steady increase over the last decade.
+The City experienced a year with ZERO traffic deaths on municipal streets in 2022 and has been the recipient of two Complete Streets Excellence Awards.

 Watch the Video